Events and news

 Transformations towards sustainability in Brandenburg

-On October 10, Amelie Kutter spoke about the project with other future makers as part of the Pluriversum at Storkow Castle.
+On 10 October, Amelie Kutter spoke about the project with other future-makers at the Pluriversum at Storkow Castle.

 Agnieszka Mrozik: Remembering transitions across East Central Europe